 How do you get rid of roof moss?

 Our moss removal procedure involves a few different steps.

 - We use a combination of air (from a leaf blower) and soft brushing to loosen moss and blow it out from between your shingles, tiles, or shakes without damaging them.

-- On cedar shake and cement tile roofs, we may also use high pressure water in extreme cases if necessary.
-We will NEVER use high pressure water on a composition shingle roof as this can be damaging.
+- When cleaning tile roofs in Vancouver and clearing them of moss, we may also use high-pressure water in extreme cases if necessary.
+We will NEVER use high-pressure water on a composition shingle roof as this can be damaging.

 - To finish, we’ll apply a preventative treatment over the entire roof to stop new moss growth.

 What’s the best time of year for a roof cleaning?

 It really depends on you and your roof.
 We often recommend gearing up for winter by getting your roof cleaned at the start of fall.
 This can really help protect your roof because our moss treatments actually prevent future moss growth!
 Barring extreme weather, however, you can get your roof cleaned at any time of the year.

 The bottom line is, the best time to get your roof cleaned is when your roof needs it!

 How do I know when my roof needs to be cleaned?